 Hi Bold Bakers!

 By now you might know that one of my favorite ways to make bold baking accessible is by creating recipes that allow you to be creative and make my recipes your own.
 My favorite way to do this is through my “Crazy” Series.
-From Crazy Cookie Dough to Crazy Dough I share with you one master recipe that can be transformed into all of your favorite flavors.
-This Crazy Frosting recipe is the “icing on the cake” 😉 to my crazy series!
+From Crazy Cookie Dough to Crazy Bread Dough, I share with you one master recipe that can be transformed into all of your favorite flavors.
+This Crazy Frosting recipe is the “icing on the cake” (haha) to my crazy series.

 Imagine a fool-proof recipe for the most decadent buttercream.
-The master or base recipe for my Crazy Frosting is just that.
-This recipe unlocks all the secrets to that one-of-a-kind buttercream texture and flavor.
-This frosting is light as air yet beyond rich, making it the perfect consistency for frosting my 3 Layer Neapolitan cake (Coming March 8th!) and topping off my favorite Crazy Cupcakes.
+The master recipe for my Crazy Frosting is just that.
+This creamy base unlocks all the secrets to smooth and creamy buttercream frosting.
+Light as air yet beyond rich, my buttercream frosting is the perfect consistency for icing a 3 Layer Neapolitan Cake or topping off your favorite variations of Crazy Cupcakes.

-I know it sounds nuts but the secret ingredient in this frosting is time.
-Most people whip their butter for a few minutes then start adding in sugar and expect a light and fluffy result, but it’s never achieved.
-This recipe takes its sweet time to really incorporate as much air as possible into the butter.
-This means allowing it to whip to perfection for a full 7-8 minutes.
+The secret ingredient in this buttercream frosting is time.
+Most people whip their butter for a few minutes then start adding in sugar and expect a light and airy result, but it’s never achieved.
+This frosting recipe takes its literal sweet time to really incorporate as much air as possible into the butter.
+This means allowing it your butter to whip to perfection for a full 7-8 minutes.
 Only then do I add in sifted powdered sugar one spoon-full at a time.
-While this takes a bit of time, it is SO worth the wait – this method will give you the best buttercream frosting.
+While this takes a bit of patience, it is SO worth the wait – this method will give you the best buttercream frosting.

-The best part of my Crazy Frosting is that it doesn’t stop there!
-I’ve included all the mix-ins I add to my frosting – from classic vanilla, peanut butter, chocolate, strawberry and more.
-All 7 of these crazy frosting flavors are next level, allowing you to create all kinds of lovely flavor combinations.
-My Chocolate Peanut Butter Cake (Coming March 8th!) is a perfect example!
+The best part of my Crazy Frosting is that it’s completely versatile!
+I’ve included all the mix-ins I add to my buttercream frosting recipe – from classic vanilla to peanut butter, chocolate, strawberry and more.
+All seven of these crazy frosting flavors are next-level, allowing you to create all kinds of lovely flavor combinations.
+My Chocolate Peanut Butter Cake is a perfect example!
 I know you guys will love all of these flavors.
 I encourage you to also experiment and make up your own crazy frostings.
-After all – that’s what bold baking is all about!
+After all – that’s what Bold Baking is all about!

 Mint Chocolate Chip Frosting